fazith27/hostname-monitor/README.md

 Once done push it to repo and configure it to consumed by Jenkins pipeline to read the file `Jenkinsfile`.
 Ensure the other parameter values are also given if default value are not set for those.

-## Assumption
+## Assumption/Key Details
-* User details for bot linux and windows hosts are already configured.
+* User/SSH details for bot linux and windows hosts are already configured.
 * Linux user used here is `ec2-user`
 * Windows user used here is `Test`
+* Script and log will be available in `/app/` for Linux targets
+* Script and log will be available in `C:\Process\` for Linux targets
+* Linux service name `host-monitor.service`
+* Windows service name `Hostname Monitor`